-Wipe often with warm, sudsy water and a sponge or paper towel.
+Wipe often with warm, sudsy water and a soft cloth or sponge.
 The glass tray may be removed for cleaning.
 Do not operate the microwave oven when glass tray is removed for cleaning.
 See page 31 for further information about the tray.